Museum of Barnstaple and North Devon: The Collection

 The museum's collections and displays cover the natural and human history of North Devon.
 Galleries include the Tarka Gallery, the Story of North Devon, the Regimental Collections of the Royal Devon Yeomanry and the Royal 1st Devon Yeomanry, furniture by Shapland & Petter and a collection of 17th century pewter and ceramics from the area including Art Pottery by Brannam Pottery, William Leonard Baron and Alexander Lauder.
 Also on display is a full-size recreation of the front half of the Barnstaple Elephant (Palaeoloxodon antiquus), a rare straight-tusked elephant which became extinct in the UK around 115,000 years ago and the fossil of which was excavated in Barnstaple in February 1844.
 On display in the prehistory gallery are some tusk and bone fragments while whole teeth were taken to the Natural History Museum in London.

 The museum was among ten candidates shortlisted for the £100,000 Gulbenkian Prize for Museum of the Year in 2005 for its work investigating the history of Shapland & Petter, a Barnstaple manufacturing company.
 In November 2017 the museum was targeted by thieves who broke into the museum and smashed display cabinets, making off with two limited edition Royal Mint collections of gold coins, thought to be worth around £15,000.

-The museum includes a Gift Shop, Tearoom, Tourist Information Centre and Visitor Reception.
+The museum is home to a gift shop and Bromley's Tearoom, named after Bromley's cafe - a Barnstaple institution and social hub - once located on the High Street.

 In May 2018 the museum closed so that an extension could be built.
-It reopened in October 2019, but the Grand Opening in April 2020 has been delayed due to the COVID pandemic.
+It reopened in October 2019.

 In 2023 the Museum joined Arts Council England's funding programme as a National Portfolio Organisation.